demmojo/decentralized-market/README.md

 # A decentralized online market on Ethereum
 This is my final project submission for the ConsenSys Academy's 2018 Developer Program.
-In this project, I developed a market on the Ethereum platform where users can open stores, add items to the stores, just shop and more!
+In this project, I developed a decentralized market on the Ethereum platform where users can open stores, add items to the stores, just shop and more!

 The market has four types of participants: